2003 invasion of Iraq: Security, looting and war damage

 "Two great libraries, with priceless ancient collections"—the Awqaf Library (Library of the Ministry of Religious Endowments) and the National Library of Iraq and National Centre for Archives (the House of Wisdom)—"have been burned," The Boston Globe reported in 2003, adding that the libraries at the University of Mosul and University of Basra had been looted.
 András Riedlmayer, a specialist in Islamic architecture at Harvard University, said the U.S. State Department had asked him for advice before the invasion, and that "everybody warned them that the greatest danger was not from Tomahawk missiles but from looting."
-Noting that Iraq had been unified only in 1922 and that relatively little attention had been paid to this local history, Keith D. Waterpaugh, a specialist in Ottoman history, said, "Imagine if we could not go back and read The New York Times from 1922 on.
-If we are going to help the Iraqi people build a new nation, we don't do it by letting their past be destroyed."
+Keith D. Waterpaugh, a specialist in Ottoman history, said, "If we are going to help the Iraqi people build a new nation, we don't do it by letting their past be destroyed."

 More serious for the post-war state of Iraq was the looting of cached weaponry and ordnance which fueled the subsequent insurgency.
 As many as 250,000 tons of explosives were unaccounted for by October 2004.
-Disputes within the US Defense Department led to delays in the post-invasion assessment and protection of Iraqi nuclear facilities.
+Disputes within the U.S. Defense Department led to delays in the post-invasion assessment and protection of Iraqi nuclear facilities.
 Tuwaitha, the Iraqi site most scrutinized by UN inspectors since 1991, was left unguarded and was looted.

-Zainab Bahrani, professor of Ancient Near Eastern Art History and Archaeology at Columbia University, reported that a helicopter landing pad was constructed in the heart of the ancient city of Babylon, and "removed layers of archeological earth from the site.
+Ancient history professor Zainab Bahrani reported that a helicopter landing pad was constructed in the center of the ancient city of Babylon, and "removed layers of archeological earth from the site.
 The daily flights of the helicopters rattle the ancient walls and the winds created by their rotors blast sand against the fragile bricks.
-When my colleague at the site, Maryam Moussa, and I asked military personnel in charge that the helipad be shut down, the response was that it had to remain open for security reasons, for the safety of the troops."
+When my colleague [and] I asked military personnel in charge that the helipad be shut down, the response was that it had to remain open for security reasons, for the safety of the troops."
 Bahrani also reported that in the summer of 2004, "the wall of the Temple of Nabu and the roof of the Temple of Ninmah, both sixth century BC, collapsed as a result of the movement of helicopters."
-Electrical power is scarce in post-war Iraq, Bahrani reported, and some fragile artifacts, including the Ottoman Archive, would not survive the loss of refrigeration.
+Electrical power was scarce in post-war Iraq, Bahrani reported, and some fragile artifacts, including the Ottoman Archive, would not survive the loss of refrigeration.